Open Positions

 AI-based approaches are revolutionizing structural biology and hold great promises for accelerating the discovery of therapeutics.
 However, despite tremendous advances, these methods have yet to generate de novo proteins for specific biomedical applications.
 To address these limitations, we are currently developing diffusion generative models to design de novo proteins with precise functions.
 We are seeking a masters student to work at the intersection of bioengineering and artificial intelligence.
 In this cutting-edge project, you will help develop and interrogate deep-learning models to design proteins with specific biomedical applications, with the ultimate goal of revolutionizing diagnostics and therapeutics.

-Your primary mission will be to help curate a comprehensive protein structural training dataset and assist in refining our existing deep learning models based on this dataset to generalize de novo protein design across the vast protein structure-sequence space, ultimately working towards solving one of synthetic biology’s greatest challenges.
+Your primary mission will be to help integrate physics-based loss functions within our existing deep learning framework.
+We aim to generalize de novo protein design across the vast protein structure-sequence space, ultimately working towards solving one of synthetic biology’s greatest challenges.
 Working closely with the model’s author, you’ll receive one-on-one mentorship, and have the opportunity to improve your skills in biophysics, bioinformatics, AI and big data.

 Keywords: Protein design, deep learning, diffusion generative models, bioengineering, proteomics, personalized medicine